MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-record-call.md

     1. Say "Hey Cortana, Record a video."

-    2. Cortana's blue ring will appear, and your voice command will be displayed on the screen while giving feedback by voice.
+    2. Cortana's blue ring will appear, and your voice command will be displayed on the screen.

     3. There will be a countdown from three to one, and then the recording will start.